Saturday, June 27, 2026 | 05:56 AM ISTहिंदी में पढें

 Listen to This Article

-India witnessed a peak power demand of 242.49 GW last financial year (2025-26).
-For the summer of 2026, the power ministry had projected peak demand to reach 277 GW.
-Sustained summer heat has already pushed daytime peak demand past the 270 GW mark, albeit below the projected high.
+India witnessed a peak power demand of 242.49 Gw last financial year (FY26).
+For the summer of 2026, the power ministry had projected peak demand to reach 277 Gw.
+Sustained summer heat has already pushed daytime peak demand past the 270 Gw mark.

-According to a report from research and consultancy firm Climate Trends, merely rising temperatures do not explain why cities and towns are becoming increasingly unliveable during summers.
-On the contrary, rapid urbanisation is significantly amplifying heat stress, turning those very cities into giant heat traps, creating an Urban Heat Island (UHI) effect and driving a sharp rise in electricity demand.
+According to a report from research and consultancy firm Climate Trends, rising temperatures alone do not explain why cities and towns are becoming increasingly unliveable during summers — rapid urbanisation is significantly amplifying heat stress, turning cities into giant heat traps, creating an Urban Heat Island (UHI) effect and driving a sharp rise in electricity demand.

 “Air conditioners, the use of which is rising every year at an astronomical rate, are also a key culprit in rising UHI.
 It is projected to cover up to 40 per cent of households by 2030,” the report said.

-According to the 2011 Census data, nearly 31 per cent of India’s population resides in urban areas, contributing 63 per cent of the country’s gross domestic product (GDP).
-By 2030, around 40 per cent of India’s population is likely to be living in urban areas, contributing 75 per cent to GDP.
+According to the 2011 Census, nearly 31 per cent of Indians live in urban areas, and they contribute 63 per cent of the country’s gross domestic product (GDP).
+By 2030, this population group is likely to grow to around 40 per cent, and its contribution to GDP to 75 per cent.

-The rate of demand growth has moderated consistently from a high of 9.6 per cent in 2022-23 to 0.8 per cent in 2025-26.
-Analysts project demand growth to pick up to over 5 per cent in the current financial year, on the back of expectations of higher industrial activity and heavy load from air conditioners.
+To be sure, the rate of demand growth has declined massively from 9.6 per cent in 2022-23 to 0.8 per cent in 2025-26.
+But analysts project demand growth to pick up to over 5 per cent in the current financial year, on the back of expectations of higher industrial activity and heavy load from air conditioners.
 Power demand is also likely to remain weather-sensitive in FY27, according to ratings agency Crisil.

 “Power demand is estimated to rise 5.5-6.5 per cent year-on-year in FY27 to 1,815-1,825 billion units, because of the expected emergence of El Nino in July, which will increase temperatures and reduce rainfall, in turn pushing up cooling demand.
 Steady economic growth and a low base are also estimated to boost power demand growth in FY27,” Crisil said.

-While India's current power generation capacity stands at 537 GW, the 270 GW peak observed reflects the demand at a specific time of the day, around 3.30 pm, when the peak was achieved.
-Also, thermal power plants operate at an average 65 per cent Plant Load Factor (PLF), while renewable energy projects operate at an even lower PLF of around 35 per cent, further reducing the quantum of capacity available for generation at any given time.
+While India’s current power generation capacity stands at 537 Gw, the 270-Gw peak reflects the demand at a specific time of the day, around 3.30 pm, when the peak occurred.
+Also, thermal power plants operate at an average 65 per cent plant load Factor (PLF) — the ratio of average power generated by a plant to the maximum power that could have been generated for a given time period.
+Renewable energy plants work at an even lower PLF of around 35 per cent, further reducing the quantum of capacity available for generation.

-The highest-ever peak demand of 271 GW recorded on May 21 was an 18 per cent jump over the 245 GW peak recorded in FY26 and is significantly higher than what could have been estimated using the demand growth rate of 5 per cent CAGR observed during FY21 to FY26.
+The highest-ever peak demand of 271 Gw, recorded on May 21, was an 18 per cent jump over the previous high of 245 Gw peak recorded in January 2026 and is significantly higher than what could have been estimated using the demand growth rate of 5 per cent CAGR observed during FY21 to FY26.

-"If the heatwave persists in June, as is being indicated as per IMD’s Extended Range Heatwave Outlook dated May 28, recording a higher national-level peak demand cannot be ruled out in the ongoing month," said Anujesh Dwivedi, partner at Deloitte India.
-He added that, as per the figures reported by the Central Electricity Authority’s Long-Term National Resource Adequacy Plan (LT-NRAP), peak demand is expected to continue its upward trajectory and increase at a CAGR of 5.58 per cent during 2024-25 through 2035-36, and is anticipated to reach 459 GW by 2035-36.
+“If the heatwave persists in June, as is being indicated as per the India Meteorological Department’s Extended Range Heatwave Outlook dated May 28, recording a higher national-level peak demand cannot be ruled out in the ongoing month,” said Anujesh Dwivedi, partner at Deloitte India.
+He added that, as per the figures reported by the Central Electricity Authority’s Long-Term National Resource Adequacy Plan (LT-NRAP), peak demand is expected to continue its upward trajectory and increase at a CAGR of 5.58 per cent during 2024-25 through 2035-36, and is anticipated to reach 459 Gw by 2035-36.

 “Sustained growth in electricity demand over the next few decades is key to the economic growth being targeted by 2047 under the Viksit Bharat mission, which would invariably involve a substantially increased share of electricity in overall energy end-use in the country,” Dwivedi said.

-Experts point out that India’s power grid has been successful in managing the rising peak demand so far, with no major shortages reported across the country, but sharp increases in peak demand continue to test the grid’s capabilities, especially during non-solar hours.
+Experts pointed out that India’s power grid has been successful in managing the rising peak demand so far, with no major shortages reported from anywhere, but sharp increases in peak demand continue to test the grid’s capabilities, especially during non-solar hours.

 Overall, the record peak power demand seen in May is significant because it signals a structural shift in India’s electricity consumption rather than a temporary weather-related spike.
 It reflects the combined impact of rising temperatures, increased air-conditioning usage, economic growth, urbanisation and growing electrification across sectors, while for power sector planners, it highlights the urgent need to strengthen generation capacity, transmission infrastructure and grid flexibility, according to Sonam Chandwani, managing partner, KS Legal and Associates.